Article

 The Molybdenum Problem

-Francis Crick, the Nobel laureate who co-discovered the structure of DNA, and the chemist Leslie Orgel published in 1973 in the journal Icarus a paper titled Directed Panspermia (Crick, F. H. C., and Orgel, L. E., 1973, Directed Panspermia, Icarus, 19, 341-346).
-In that paper, they argued that life on Earth was likely seeded by an extraterrestrial intelligence, and they offered as one of their two main pieces of evidence the observation that biological systems on Earth are dependent on molybdenum to a degree disproportionate to its abundance on Earth.
+Francis Crick, the Nobel laureate who co-discovered the structure of DNA, and the chemist Leslie Orgel published in 1973 in the journal Icarus a paper titled Directed Panspermia (Crick, F.H.C., and Orgel, L.E., 1973, Directed Panspermia, Icarus, 19, 341-346).
+In that paper, they argued that life on Earth was likely seeded by an extraterrestrial intelligence, and they offered as 1 of their 2 main pieces of evidence the observation that biological systems on Earth are dependent on molybdenum to a degree disproportionate to its abundance on Earth.

 Molybdenum is a relatively rare element on Earth, present at about 0.02 percent of the crust by mass.
 Yet it plays an essential role in many biochemical processes, including nitrogen fixation, sulfite oxidation, and various other enzymatic reactions.
 Crick and Orgel pointed out that this disproportionate dependence on a rare element is what one would expect if life evolved on a planet where molybdenum was abundant, and was then transported to Earth, rather than if life originated here, where one would expect biochemistry to favor more abundant elements.

-This argument is not decisive.
+This argument is not by itself decisive.
 Other explanations for the molybdenum dependence are possible.
-But it is suggestive, and combined with the universal genetic code, it gives us two anomalies that point in the same direction.
+But it is suggestive, and combined with the universal genetic code, it gives us 2 anomalies that point in the same direction.
 The most natural interpretation of both anomalies is that life on Earth has a single, foreign origin, that the foundational biochemistry was established once, somewhere, and was then transferred to this planet as a complete and functioning system.

 The Einstein Moment